 My first plate was a balance of protein and carbo.

 Nanzaro’s choice was strictly protein.
 Oh! wait, there was some rice underneath the omelette.
-More on following page.
-Click here to continue reading
+Continue reading

 Lorna, Marian, Michelle (Marian’s daughter) and I met up for lunch at JJ’s Restaurant (VCC).